drkk7/HACKATHON/README.md

+# Quiz Application

+## Features

 ### User
-- Register and log in with secure credentials.
+- Register and log in securely.
+- Attempt quizzes and view results.
 - View progress and scores on the dashboard.
+- Redeem reward points for coupons in the wallet.

 ### Admin
-- Manage users, decks, and cards.
+- Add, edit, and delete subjects, chapters, quizzes, and questions.
 - View user activity and performance.
-- Perform administrative tasks like resetting user progress or deleting inactive accounts.
+- Search functionality for subjects and chapters.
+- View summary charts for quiz scores.

 ---